Kim Kardashian And Kanye West Share A Romantic Date Night Amid Divorce Rumors

 — Complex (@Complex) March 25, 2017

 If anything, Kim Kardashian and Kanye’ West’s romantic date night at the Providence might actually be proof that their marriage is still going strong.
-According to body language experts, the fact that they were sitting together, on the same side of the table is an indication that there is still romance between them.
+According to body language experts, the fact that they were sitting together on the same side of the table is an indication that there is still romance between them.

 Kim and Kanye have been careful to remain a solid couple despite all the divorce rumors.
 Another indicator that there is harmony in the Kardashian-West household lies in their joint appearance at Kanye’s cousin’s child’s funeral just days ago.
 If there really were problems in their marriage, it’s not likely that Kim and Kanye would have attended the funeral together.
 Nor would they have been seen out together on a dinner date just days later.

-Kim Kardashian and Kanye West are coming up on their third wedding anniversary in just two short months.
-As time heals the hurt from Kim’s shocking Paris robbery and Kanye’s subsequent breakdown, hopefully the famous couple will be spending more time out together having a great time.
+Kim Kardashian and Kanye West’s third wedding anniversary is coming up in just two short months.
+As time heals the hurt from Kim’s shocking Paris robbery and Kanye’s subsequent breakdown, hopefully, the famous couple will be spending more time out together having a great time.

 [Featured Image by Evan Agostini/Invision/AP Images]